-Tim Elmore, in his great book, “Generation iY”, writes about the fact that this iY Generation of young people has missed out on the “empathy gene”.
+Tim Elmore, in his great book, “Generation iY” writes about the fact that this iY Generation of young people has missed out on the “empathy gene”.
 They seem to struggle with understanding how their actions can impact, for both good and bad, the lives of others.
 You have to wonder if they are unable to figure it out or just don’t care.
 It is easy to look around at the present time and see example after example of people that lack empathy.
-I wonder if either of our presidential candidates would stop to help me out of a mess like the “good” Samaritan did in Luke, Chapter 10.
+I wonder if either of our presidential candidates would stop to help me out of a mess like the good Samaritan did in Luke 10.

-Facebook, Twitter, Instagram, and the other social media highways are full of hateful, spiteful, and angry attacks on just about anyone and anything.
-52% of young people admit to being bullied on the internet, 11% have had embarrassing photos posted on the internet, and 95% of teenagers that see bullying, ignore it.
-Studies in Britain show that 1/2 of teen suicides are the result of bullying.
+Facebook, Twitter, Instagram, and social media highways are full of hateful, spiteful, and angry attacks about anyone and anything.
+With social media, 52% of young people admit to being bullied on the internet, 11% have had embarrassing photos posted on the internet, and 95% of teenagers that see bullying, ignore it.
+Studies in Britain show that 50% of teen suicides are the result of bullying.
 In the U.S, it is estimated that 30,000 students stay home every day because of how they are treated by their peers.

 I remember turning the pages with great anticipation, wondering if my name was at the top of one of those pages and what my peers might write about me.
 Some of the comments about some other 9th graders were not too nice, but really pretty tame compared to this day and age.
 After going through about 10-12 pages, I SAW IT!
 Ricky Jones.
-(I opted for the much more mature version, Rick Jones, when we moved to Ardmore, Oklahoma for my sophomore year) I read that I was an okay guy, decent athlete, and then I saw it, written in purple ink.
-“ALMOST AS GOOD LOOKING AS JIMMY EDWARDS”.
+I read that I was an okay guy, decent athlete, and then I saw it, written in purple ink, “ALMOST AS GOOD LOOKING AS JIMMY EDWARDS”.
 Now I played football with Jimmy Edwards and remember wrestling against him when we were in elementary school.
 I’m not telling who won, but I will say that Jimmy gave me a good look at the underside of the roof structure of the gymnasium that day.
 Looking back, I would guess that Jimmy was a nice looking 9th grade kid.
-I would even accept the fact that if you showed our picture to 1,000 people, 999 of them would say he was better looking. (assuming one of the 1,000 was my mom)
+I would even accept the fact that if you showed our picture to 1,000 people, 999 of them would say he was better looking (assuming one of the 1,000 was my mom).